Chart Color Schemes

 Murwillumbah Surrounds's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Murwillumbah Surrounds' health metrics are close to national benchmarks.
-Common health conditions are seen across both young and old age cohorts at a fairly standard level.
-The rate of private health cover is extremely low, approximately 46% of the total population (around 5,010 people), compared to 49.3% in Rest of NSW and the national average of 55.3%.
+Murwillumbah Surrounds' health metrics closely align with national benchmarks.
+Common health conditions are seen across both young and old age groups.
+Private health cover is extremely low at approximately 46% of the total population (~5,010 people), compared to 49.3% in Rest of NSW and a national average of 55.3%.

-The most common medical conditions are arthritis and mental health issues, affecting 9.4 and 7.9% of residents respectively.
-Approximately 68.3% of residents declare themselves completely clear of medical ailments, compared to 64.2% in Rest of NSW.
-As of 2016, 22.7% of residents are aged 65 and over (around 2,453 people), which is lower than the 26.1% in Rest of NSW.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (9.4%) and mental health issues (7.9%).
+68.3% of residents report no medical ailments, compared to 64.2% in Rest of NSW.
+22.7% of residents are aged 65 and over (2,453 people), lower than the 26.1% in Rest of NSW.
+Health outcomes among seniors are strong and perform better than the general population in health metrics.

 Frequently Asked Questions - Health